Dominique Franks

-Dominique Franks (born October 8, 1987) is an American football coach and former cornerback who is the defensive backs coach for the New Jersey Generals of the United States Football League (USFL).
-He was drafted by the Atlanta Falcons in the fifth round of the 2010 NFL Draft.
+Dominique Franks (born October 8, 1987) is an American football coach and former cornerback who is the cornerbacks coach for Tulsa.
+He was selected by the Atlanta Falcons in the fifth round of the 2010 NFL draft.
 Franks played college football at Oklahoma.

 Professional career

 Pre-draft

-Franks was considered one of the top cornerback prospects for the 2010 NFL Draft.
-Franks announced on January 5, 2010 that he would forgo his senior season and enter the 2010 NFL Draft.
+Franks was considered one of the top cornerback prospects for the 2010 NFL draft.
+Franks announced on January 5, 2010, that he would forgo his senior season and enter the 2010 NFL Draft.

 Atlanta Falcons

 Franks was selected by the Atlanta Falcons in the fifth round (135th pick overall) of the 2010 NFL Draft.

 Baltimore Ravens

 Franks signed with the Baltimore Ravens on June 19, 2014.
-He was released on August 30, 2014 with the final round of cuts during the preseason.
+He was released on August 30, 2014, with the final round of cuts during the preseason.
 He re-signed with the team on October 7, 2014.
 He was released on November 4, 2014, after the signing of Danny Gorrer.